-The US housing market is still going strong in 2019, with rising home prices and mortgage rates still below 5%.
+The US housing market is still going strong in 2023, with rising home prices and mortgage rates still below 7%.
 But for millions of Americans, buying a home can be very stressful because of the difficulty of getting a mortgage.
 If you have a lower credit score, down payment and income, you might think that home ownership is an impossible dream.
 But this is not true.
-Mortgages backed by the Federal Housing Administration or FHA make it possible for many more Americans to buy a home.
+Mortgages are backed by the Federal Housing Administration or FHA make it possible for many more Americans to buy a home.

 This article describes the FHA program in detail.
 Remember: For millions of renters, the FHA program is the path to home ownership!
 Keep reading to learn much more.

 Keep in mind that FHA itself does not underwrite the loans.
 Instead, the agency approves certain mortgage lenders to provide FHA loans.
 There are thousands of FHA-approved lenders across the US.
 There are probably several near you.
 Even if you do not have an FHA-approved lender in your community, you can nearly always find one online that can offer an FHA loan to you in your state.
+Compare conventional loans to FHA in a side by side analysis.

 Benefits of an FHA Mortgage

 FHA loans are often easy to qualify for because a low down payment is required, and you do not need to have a high credit score.
 The down payment requirements are very reasonable, as are the debt to income requirements.
-Further, FHA loans are assumable.
+Further, FHA mortgages are assumable.
 This means when you sell the home, the prospective buyer can assume the loan, if the buyer can qualify.
 In a rising interest rate market, this can be a major benefit to getting your home sold faster.

 FHA loans are available to people who have had foreclosures and bankruptcies.
 You will probably need to wait at least two or three years to be approved for an FHA loan if you have either of these negative events on your credit report.
 But you do not need to wait seven or 10 years as many people believe.
 However, FHA wants to see that you have recovered financially from the negative credit event, so make sure you have been paying your bills on time for at least 12 months before applying for an FHA loan.